Lvdoo/Drawing_Number_Recognition/README.md

 ### Step-by-step pipeline:
 1. User draws a digit on the Tkinter canvas
-2. The drawing is captured as an image
+2. The drawing is converted into an image
 3. Preprocessing is applied:
     - Convert to grayscale
     - Detect drawing area (bounding box)